 The Challenges for Hong Kong’s Domestic Workers

-Domestic workers hear face both circumstances and laws that make living safely and accordance with international human rights law challenging.
+Domestic workers here face both circumstances and restrictive laws that make living and in accordance with international human rights standards challenging.

-Cases of abuse are relatively common among FDHs.
+Cases of abuse are relatively common among FDWs.
 It is not uncommon for a domestic worker to seek assistance at HDH for issues regarding verbal, physical or sometimes even sexual abuse.
-Many foreign domestic workers do not speak out against abuse because of the discriminatory law in Hong Kong, which only gives them two weeks to secure employment once they leave a position.
-After that time period they must leave the country and return on another visa, which many cannot afford.
+Many foreign domestic workers do not speak out against abuse because of the Two-Week-Rule, which requires them to leave Hong Kong within two weeks after the termination of employment and reapply for a job from their home country which may mean having to pay again exorbitant fees to an employment agency.

 Lack of Adequate Rest

 Many FDHs work excessive hours with little opportunity for rest.
-Hong Kong has no upper limit on the number of hours a FDH can be required to
+Hong Kong has no upper limit on the number of hours employees can be required to

-work, with the exception of one contractual rest day each week.
-According to a 2013 report by Amnesty International, the Indonesian FDHs interviewed worked an average of 17 hours per day.
-Further, many of these FDHs reported being “on-call” 24 hours per day, sometimes being roused from their sleep to perform tasks for their employers. - Amnesty International
+work, with the exception of one rest day each week.
+According to a 2013 report by Amnesty International, the Indonesian FDWs interviewed worked an average of 17 hours per day.
+Further, many of these FDWs reported being “on-call” 24 hours per day, sometimes being roused from their sleep to perform tasks for their employers. – Amnesty International

-To learn more about the legal issues that affect domestic workers, including the human rights that are relevant to their field, please visit out HDH and Human Rights page.
+To learn more about the legal issues that affect domestic workers, including the human rights that are relevant to their field, please visit our HDH and Human Rights page.